v2fly/v2fly-github-io/docs/en_US/config/protocols/vmess.md

 > `alterId`: number

-In order to further evade detection, a user can generate multiple secondary IDs based on the main ID.
+In order to further evade deanonymization, a user can generate multiple secondary IDs based on the main ID.
 Only the amount of additional IDs needs to be specified here.
 The recommended value is 0, which enables VMessAEAD instead.
 If not specified, the default value is `0`.
 The maximum value is `65535`.
 This value cannot exceed the value specified by the server.

 :::tip
 The client can force VMessAEAD to be disabled by setting the environment variable `V2RAY_VMESS_AEAD_DISABLED=true` (unrecommended, only for compatibility with servers prior to v4.28.1 **and** only if `alterId=0`)